gnang/HypermatrixAlgebraPackage/README.md

 # Usage

-To create a symbolic hypermatrix instance of size 2x3x4 for example, we use the instruction
+To create a symbolic hypermatrix instance of size 2x3x4 for example, we use the instructions

 ```python
 sage: Ha = HM(2,3,4,'a'); Ha